dexhorthy/piper/README.md

 -------------

 Piper uses a yaml file for configuration.
-Contents are a list of `PipeConfig`s.

-At the top level each `PipeConfig` has four fields:
+At the top, configuration consists of:

 - `source` -- details for connecting to a database
+- `graphite` -- details for connecting to graphite
+- `pipes` -- list of `PipeConfig`

+Each `PipeConfig` contains

+- `dest` -- destination stat in graphite
 - `query` -- query to use to extract a single statistic from a database
-- `dest` -- destination path in graphite
-- `graphite` -- details for connecting to graphite

-You can specify any number of source/query/destination/graphite combinations in a single yaml file, they will all be executed by a call to piper.
+You can specify any number of query/destination combinations in a single yaml file, they will all be executed by a call to piper.

+You can specify a configuration file with `piper -f <path to file>`.

 TODO